MrPixle2022/Documentaion/mongo/find and queries.md

 ### findOne(---):

-use it to find one record that satisfies the query
+use it to find one documents that satisfies the query

 ---

 ### limit(n):

-the `limit` method limits the returned records from the `find` method to n number of records.
+the `limit` method limits the returned documentss from the `find` method to n number of documentss.

 ```powershell
 db.users.find().limit(2)
 ```

-this will return only the first 2 records in the `users` collection.
+this will return only the first 2 documentss in the `users` collection.

 ---

 ### sort({key: -1 || 1}):

-the `sort` method allows you to sort the records after finding them depending on the `key`, if `key` is set to:
+the `sort` method allows you to sort the documentss after finding them depending on the `key`, if `key` is set to:
 - `1`: ascending
 - `-1`: descending